microsoft/commercial-marketplace-solutions/function/ama-custom-billing-msi-timer/README.md

 This demo shows how to deploy Managed App with Function app to  emit meter usage events to marketplace using **predefined dimensions and quantities** in code.

 ## Design
-The following diagrm shows the overall workflow for this demo
+The following diagram shows the overall workflow for this demo
 ![Diagram](./images/Diagram.png)